SKH-TMS/AssignProject-to-Team/README.md

 ## Version 6

-Below is a detailed section you can add to your README that summarizes all the changes made across your API route files and page components:

----

 ### Production Build Fixes & Changes

 During development, the project ran smoothly with `npm run dev`.
 However, production builds (`npm run build`) were failing because of two main issues: